XG213/PyTermMod/README.md

 - pause (i don't know if this command is useful)
 - shutdown (shutdowns the script)
 - shutdown host (shutdown your computer)
+- and more others...

 # Notes

-PyTerm is writen and tested in windows MacOS version will be public later
+PyTerm is writen and tested on Windows 11 MacOS version will be public later